-U.S. LX, EX, Si and all Canadian models Your vehicle's audio system will disable itself if it is disconnected from electrical power for any reason.
-To make it work again, you must enter a specific digit code using the preset buttons (icon on vehicle's with navigation system).
-Because there are hundreds of number combinations possible from specific digits, making the system work without knowing the exact code is nearly impossible.
+On models with audio system

+Your vehicle's audio system will

+disable itself if it is disconnected

+from electrical power for any reason.

+To make it work again, you must

+enter a specific code using the preset

+buttons (icon on vehicle's with

+navigation system).
+Because there

+are hundreds of number

+combinations possible from specific

+digits, making the system work

+without knowing the exact code is

+nearly impossible.